 Model calculations of plant CO2 uptake and future climate depend on how accurately models parameterize plant processes that affect the atmosphere.
 Some of these processes include photosynthesis and plant uptake of nutrients added to ecosystems.
 I combine leaf and ecosystem-level field measurements with Earth system model experiments to test our understanding of how plants affect our atmosphere and climate and to find ways to improve the representations of plant ecology in models.
 To help facilitate better integration of field data and modeling experiments, I work on projects with modelers and empiricists asking questions about microbes, soils, plants, and land use change.

 Impacts of Diffuse Light and Canopy Structure on Terrestrial Carbon Cycling

 Plant canopy CO2 uptake is largely controlled by how much light leaves have to use for photosynthesis.
 However, maximum carbon uptake doesn’t necessarily occur on clear, sunny days.
 Scattered, diffuse light, formed when light interacts with clouds and aerosols in the atmosphere, can actually increase carbon uptake in ecosystems.
 This response occurs if diffuse light reaches deeper into canopies, reduces shadows, and changes distributions of light among leaves.
 Greater absorption by lower-canopy “shade” leaves on cloudy or high aerosol days would compensate for less absorption by light-unsaturated, upper-canopy “sun” leaves.

-I use a range of tools, including AmeriFlux eddy covariance data, satellite data, in-canopy field measurements, and models, to quantify how strongly atmospheric cloud conditions influence surface-level light and carbon cycling and to identify how this relationship changes across ecosystems with different canopy structures.
+I use a range of tools, including AmeriFlux eddy covariance data, satellite data, and in-canopy field measurements, to quantify how clouds change surface-level light and carbon cycling, and how this relationship changes across ecosystems with different canopy structures.

 Learn more about this work at the links below!